Device Pairing (iOS)

 Zigbee gateway The device that integrates the coordinator with Wi-Fi features on a Zigbee network.
 The gateway is responsible to formulate the Zigbee network and store data.

-Zigbee sub-device A router or a terminal on a Zigbee network.
-Each Zigbee sub-device is responsible to forward data, or responds to terminal control commands.
+Zigbee sub-device A router or an end device on a Zigbee network.
+Each Zigbee sub-device is responsible to forward data, or respond to control commands.

-TuyaSmartActivator (singleton) Supports multiple pairing modes, such as Wi-Fi EZ mode, hotspot mode, wired pairing, and sub-device pairing.
+ThingSmartActivator Supports multiple pairing modes, such as Wi-Fi EZ mode, AP mode, wired pairing, and sub-device pairing.
 This class is called in the main thread.

-Starting from iOS 13, if users do not allow the app to access location data, when the Wi-Fi feature is enabled, [[TuyaSmartActivator sharedInstance] currentWifiSSID] cannot get a valid Wi-Fi service set identifier (SSID) or basic service set identifier (BSSID).
-In this case, WLAN or Wi-Fi is returned by default.
-Apple has sent the following email:
+Starting from iOS 13, if users do not allow the app to access location data, when the Wi-Fi feature is enabled, [ThingSmartActivator currentWifiSSID] cannot get a valid Wi-Fi service set identifier (SSID) or basic service set identifier (BSSID).
+In this case, iOS returns the following default values:

 • BSSID: "00:00:00:00:00:00"